coder/envbuilder/docs/build-secrets.md

 * the secrets should not be present in the built image.
 * the secrets should not be accessible in the container after its build has concluded.

 If your Dockerfile contains directives of the form `RUN --mount=type=secret,...`, Envbuilder will attempt to mount build secrets as specified in the directive.
 Unlike the `docker build` command, Envbuilder does not support the `--secret` flag.
-Instead, Envbuilder collects build secrets from environment variables prefixed with `Envbuilder_BUILD_SECRET_`.
+Instead, Envbuilder collects build secrets from the `ENVBUILDER_BUILD_SECRETS` environment variable.
 These build secrets will not be present in any cached layers or images that are pushed to an image repository.
 Nor will they be available at run time.

 ## Example